Wheat Noodle

 Did You Know?

-- 4.The instant ramen cup was invented by Momofuku Ando in Japan in 1958 and has since become the world's most consumed noodle product, with over 85 billion servings eaten annually
+- 2.Instant ramen was invented by Momofuku Ando in Japan in 1958 and was called 'the food of poverty' during its early years, but is now consumed globally with over 100 billion servings eaten annually worldwide

 Plating Guidance